openpifpaf/openpifpaf/README.md

 # Commercial License

+The open source license is in the [LICENSE](https://github.com/openpifpaf/openpifpaf/blob/main/LICENSE) file.
-This software is available for licensing via the EPFL Technology Transfer Office (https://tto.epfl.ch/, info.tto@epfl.ch).
+This software is also available for licensing via the EPFL Technology Transfer Office (https://tto.epfl.ch/, info.tto@epfl.ch).